13 Best Cyberpunk TV Shows to Watch Right Now

 Before the first anime adaptation of Ghost in the Shell, 1987’s Bubblegum Crisis already had female cyborgs kick all kinds of butt.

-It’s an anime series that, from the visual style to the neon lighting and even the haircuts and attire, is eerily reminiscent of the 1980s.
+It’s an anime series that, from the visual style to the neon lighting and even the haircuts and attire, eerily resembles the 1980s.

 Also, Bubblegum Crisis is an anime that sets the Knight Sabers, a troop of female mercenaries armed with strong exoskeletons, against a gang of rogue robots.